-- The cause of the leak by inspecting the gate insert dimensions - The nozzle tip position to make sure it is correct before a new insulator is installed - Remove all locks and tags.
-Refer to Section 2.5 for more information.
+- The cause of the leak by inspecting the gate insert dimensions. - The nozzle tip position to make sure it is correct before a new insulator is installed. - 7.
+Remove all locks and tags.
+For machine lockout and tag procedures refer to the machine documentation.